 was transferred to Kiev as assistant clerk in the army recruiting

 bureau.
 During this period he read widely in the fields of philosophy and economics,

 studied Polish and Ukrainian, and joined the liberal-minded circles of

 the old city.
 In 1853 he married Olga Smirnova; they had one son and

-Europe and France.
+and France.
 He lived with Katerina Bubnova from 1865 until 1877.
-Their son, Andrei Leskov,
+Their

-in which the "voice" of the narrator or "teller" is clearly not that of the author but colors the
+"voice" of the narrator or "teller" is clearly not that of the author

 While staying in Prague he finished his first novel, Nekuda (1864), which depicted the struggle between idealism and reality.
 Leskov himself was accused of conservatism.
 His reputation among the progressive intelligentsia became even worse after Na nozhakh (1870) was published.
 When liberal magazines closed their doors, he started to publish writings in conservative papers, but his criticism of civil servants and Orthodox clerics and laymen also caused anger in conservative circles.
 Soboriane (1872, The Cathedral Folk), a lively panorama of Russian country life, earned him a reputation of "defender of Orthodoxy" because of the positive role of the clergymen in the novel.

 The novella Lady Macbeth of Mtsensk (1865) told a

 a determined woman, Katerina, who kills her father-in-law to save her